borch008/CV/README.md

-# CV in Spanish and English
+# CV in Catalan, Spanish and English